A Practical Guide to the Shinetsu Trail

 Level of difficulty

-At ‘only’ 80 kilometres, the Shinetsu Trail isn’t particularly long when compared to other, more famous trails around the world.
-If you are a somewhat experienced hiker, this trail shouldn’t take you more than four to five days.
-However, it is exactly because of this relatively short duration that the Shinetsu Trail offers a great way to experience Japan’s natural beauty for those short on time.
+At 110 kilometres, the Shinetsu Trail isn’t particularly long when compared to other, more famous trails around the world.
+If you are a somewhat experienced hiker, this trail shouldn’t take you more than six to seven days.
+Even for those looking to only walk a few sections, the Shinetsu Trail offers a great way to experience Japan’s natural beauty for hikers short on time.

 Shinetsu trail